 In most states, there is a form called a resale certificate or sales tax permit that vendors will request before allowing a retailer to purchase without paying sales tax.
-A resale certificate is the seller’s evidence why sales tax was not collected on a transaction.
-Similar names for a sales tax license include; resale certificate, reseller number, seller’s permit, exemption certificate or reseller’s license.
+A resale certificate is the seller’s evidence of why sales tax was not collected on a transaction.
+Similar names for a sales tax license include; resale certificate, reseller number, seller’s permit, exemption certificate, or reseller’s license.
 In order to prove a buyer intends to resell the product, they must provide a valid resale certificate to the seller of the goods.

 The state of Alabama is one of the few states that don’t have a resale certificate.
 When asked for one by a vendor, an Alabama business will give them a copy of their Alabama Sales Tax License.

 Read more about how to register for an Alabama Sales Tax License.
-After registering, a sales tax number and paper copy will be provided that can be sent to the seller.
+After registering, a sales tax number and a paper copy will be provided that can be sent to the seller.

 Do out-of-state sellers report sales tax?